 Penrose Academy adheres to the specifications of Title IX wherein no person in the United States shall, on the basis of gender, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity receiving federal financial assistance.
-The Title IX Coordinator for Penrose Academy is the President.
+The Title IX Coordinator for Penrose Academy is the Director of Student Services.